 [B] Journal Articles

-- ‘Owning the City: Civic Art’s Historical Practical and Contemporary Meaning in Yangon’, forthcoming in Art and the Public Sphere 2.1 (ISSN 2042-793X).
+- ‘Owning the City: Civic Art’s Historical Practical and Contemporary Meaning in Yangon’, Art and the Public Sphere 2.1 (2014).

 - ‘Rangoon’, Cities 31 (2013).

-- ‘Utilising Social Media to Know the Victorian World: A Blended Approach’, Journal of Victorian Culture 17.4 (2012).
+- ‘Utilizing Social Media to Know the Victorian World: A Blended Approach’, Journal of Victorian Culture 17.4 (2012).

 - ‘The Creation of the Modern Urban Form in the Philippines’, Urban Morphology 16.1 (2012).